Man painting the ground with red color to mark underground utilities

 • Combined sewer systems

-Damage to these lines can lead to contamination, environmental violations, and expensive cleanup efforts.
-Sewer repairs are often complex and disruptive, especially in developed areas.
+Damage to these utilities can result in contamination, environmental violations, and costly cleanup efforts.
+Sewer line repairs are often complex and highly disruptive, especially in developed or high-traffic areas.

 Purple – Reclaimed Water and Irrigation Lines